-GRO DUP
+GRO GROUP

+2023 2022

-2022 R'm 2021 R'm
+R'm R'm

-Storage of grain 3 10
+Storage of grain 4 3

-Handling of grain 17 20
+Handling of grain 23 17

-Total 20 30
+Total 27 20

 Contract liabilities include advances received to deliver storage and handling of grain.
 All the contract liabilities are short-term in nature.
 These liabilities will subsequently realise to grain storage income and grain handling income respectively under services rendered.
-The typical timing of payment corresponds with the delivery of grain and differs from the performance obligation of delivering storage and handling of grain.
-The contract liability decrease from the prior year is therefore due to less early deliveries of grain compared to the prior year.
-The revenue recognised in profit or loss that was included in the opening balance of the contract liability amounts to R30 million (2021: R9 million).
+The typical timing of payment corresponds with the delivery of grain and differs from the performance obligation of storage and handling of grain.
+The contract liability increase from the previous year is therefore due to more early deliveries of grain compared to the prior year.
+The revenue recognised in profit or loss that was included in the opening balance of the contract liability, amounts to R20 million (2022: R30 million).